mapcode-foundation/mapcode-cpp/README.md

 * Added support for getting territory names in English and local alphabets.

+* Added much improved unit test scripts to run `gprof`, `valgrind`, the CLang address sanitize and compare the output of the new library with and older version.

 ### 2.4.1

 * Renamed `.h` files to `internal_*.h` unless they are relevant to the interface.